siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

 ...
 ```

-The BAM outpout files (and their \*.bai indexes) should be stored in `/home/ontasia*/Documents/ONT-workshop-March-2024/BAM_CP` folder.

 ## $\color{orange}{\textsf{C. ACTIVITY}}$

+1. You have been given access to eleven single-end illumina sequencing read files in the directory `/home/ontasia*/Documents/ONT-workshop-March-2024/BAM_CP`.
+These samples were produced from several individuals of _P. dactylifera_ and few of _P. atlantica_ and wild living relatives.
+Set your own \*.yaml config file to produce \*.BAM files from each of these samples, following the parameters provided above.

+2. The BAM outpout files (and their \*.bai indexes) should be stored in `/home/ontasia*/Documents/ONT-workshop-March-2024/BAM_CP` folder.
+Together with the summary files.
+Using the \*.summary files, please produce a table (using command line) where you present average coverage values, and number or bases input and filtered out by PALOEMIX.

 ## Selected references